DRIVER-EU/test-bed-design/doc/introduction.md

    - These gaps, in turn, are still too generic to address, and are made more specific, leading to so-called 'research questions', e.g. *Which Situational Awareness-increasing solution fits best with our mode of operation?*
    - Existing solutions are reviewed and selected.
 Some solutions can even be tried out standalone using the Test-bed and an existing mini-scenario.
    - A scenario is developed that puts these solutions to the test.
 This includes selecting and connecting simulators of a fictive incident, e.g. a flooding simulator, and other simulators to create a realistic environment, e.g. a traffic simulator.
-   - Selected solutions and existing legacy systems are connected to the test-bed, so they can receive input from the simulators as well as each other.
+   - Selected solutions and existing legacy systems are connected to the Test-bed, so they can receive input from the simulators as well as each other.

 2. EXECUTION PHASE: